 Where to Buy the Lavender Orpington

 Honestly?
-If you’re looking for a great start up chicken, the Lavender Orpington (or any Orpington!) is a great bird.
+If you’re looking for a great starter chicken, the Lavender Orpington (or any Orpington!) is a great bird.
 They are so sweet and friendly to both other chickens and people.
 They are hearty and handle extreme weather decently well.
 I highly recommend adding this all-around great breed to your flock!

 If you’re looking to add this beautiful breed to your flock, check out Hoover’s Hatchery.
 I’ve had great success using Hoover’s and receiving my chicks via the mail.
 It might seem scary, but don’t be worried.
 It’s simple and the chicks arrive safe and sound.
 Don’t forget though, they’ll be a little dehydrated and fragile when they arrive.
 Make sure you have the Baby Chick Care Kit on hand to get them rehydrated and off to a strong start.